MystenLabs/sui/doc/contribute/code-of-conduct.md

 Sui as an open source project encourages free discussion rooted in respect.
 We endeavor to always be mindful of others' perspectives and ask all fellow contributors to do the same.
-We welcome you to the Sui platform and ask you to help us grow it with relevant, on-point solutions.
+We welcome you to the Sui platform and ask you to help us grow it with relevant, on-point contributions.

 ## Our Pledge